• Home

 Tuscan Bread Soup (Ribollita) with White Beans and Vegetables

-When I was in Tuscany, I couldn’t resist ordering Tuscan bread soup made with slightly stale, but wonderful Italian bread.
-Their bread is slightly spongy which gives it a unique flavor.
-My travels there inspired me to create a recipe for Tuscan Bread Soup, which in the Tuscan region is known as Ribollita.
+When I was in Tuscany, I couldn’t resist ordering bread soup made with slightly stale, but wonderful Italian bread.
+The bread in Northern Italy is slightly spongy which gives it a unique flavor.
+My travels there inspired me to create a recipe for Tuscan Bread Soup, which is also known as Ribollita.

-This soup can be made on your stovetop or slow cooker.
+You can make this soup on your stovetop or in a slow cooker.

 Enjoy this Recipe!